satwiknarlanka/ActiveDirectoryAPI/README.md

 ## Overview

-This is a HTTP wrapper for domain active directory.
 Active directory can be overwhelming for many developers.
-But sometimes all we need is to read user information from active directory or get members from an AD group.
+Sometimes all we need is to read user information from active directory or get members from an AD group.
 This project provides a REST api for that.

 ## Prerequisites